Updated on December 3, 2021

 Gift cards make gift-giving easy and convenient.
-Unfortunately, they have become a popular way for scammers to dupe you into giving them money.
-With gift cards, they act like cash, which makes them appealing for scammers.
-Once the card is used, it becomes very difficult or impossible to get that money back or trace it back to the individual.
-According to the FTC, this type of fraud has increased by 270% from 2015 to 2018.
-And it’s important to understand what they are, because you have no right to dispute the charges if you become a victim.
+Unfortunately, they are also a popular way for scammers to trick you into giving them money.
+Gift cards act like cash, and once they are used, it becomes very difficult or impossible to get that money back or trace it back to an individual – which makes them very appealing to scammers.
+It’s important to understand what gift card scams are and how to avoid them because if you become a victim, it’s not always easy to get your money back.

-A gift card scam occurs when a scammer demands that you make a payment in the form of gift cards for a set amount and is often initiated through contact either by phone, text, or email.
+A gift card scam occurs when a scammer (usually pretending to be someone else) demands that you make a payment in the form of gift cards for a set amount and is often initiated through contact either by phone, text, or email.
 Someone may call you and claim to be a representative from the IRS, a financial institution, or a local organization.
 A cybercriminal may email you with a bogus phone number to call or include a fraudulent link that will install malware on your computer.
 They may even pose as a family member or friend to deceive you.

-A common theme with gift card scams is a sense of urgency or demands for action.
-Fraudsters will insist you need to act right away, or there will be consequences, like your computer will get locked or even that you’ll be arrested.
+A common theme with gift card scams is a sense of urgency or a demand for action.
+Fraudsters will insist you need to act right away, or there will be consequences - like your computer will get locked or even you’ll be arrested.
 They may claim there is fraudulent activity on your account, and you need to act quickly to correct the error.
-Alternatively, they may use a positive approach, like stating you’ve won a prize and must pay fees to receive it.
+Alternatively, they may use a positive approach like stating you’ve won a prize and must pay fees to receive it.

 Once a scammer has your attention, they tell you the way to resolve the problem or claim your prize is to make a payment in the form of gift cards.
 They often request to stay on the phone with you while you purchase gift cards in the amounts they request.
 To avoid drawing attention to a large transaction, they may suggest purchasing the cards from multiple retailers.
 After the gift cards are purchased, they will demand the gift card number and PIN.
 When the scammer has the gift card information, they can immediately use the card and deplete the funds.